yasuabe/57-exercises-in-Rust/README.md

 4. The `data/ex56_inventory.json` file will update with each addition.

 ## Notes
+- This is a personal practice project, so I’m intentionally going a bit overboard with some implementations or keeping things minimal in others, with a feel that’s a little different from production code.
 - I relied on Vibe Coding just a little bit.

 ## References